 Lower down, tibial tuberosity is continuous with the anterior border of the shaft.
 It has an upper smooth area and a lower rough area.
 The epiphyseal line for the upper end of the tibia passes through the junction of these two parts.

 Shaft of Tibia

 The anterior border is sharp and S-shaped [ convex medially in the upper part and convex laterally in the lower part.] that extends from the tibial tuberosity to the anterior border of the medial malleolus.
-Anterior border is subcutaneous and forms the shin.
+The anterior border is subcutaneous and forms the shin.

 The medial surface lies between the anterior and interosseus borders.
 It is subcutaneous in mostly [ upper three fourths]

-The nutrient formen is transmits the nutrient artery which is a branch of the posterior tibial artery.
+The nutrient foramen transmits the nutrient artery which is a branch of the posterior tibial artery.

 It has five surfaces –

 The anterior surface of the lower end has an upper smooth part and a lower rough and grooved part.

 The medial surface is subcutaneous and is continuous with the medial surface of the medial malleolus.
 The medial malleolus is a short but strong process which projects downwards from the medial surface of the lower end of the tibia.
 It forms a subcutaneous prominence on the medial side of the ankle and serves as an important anatomical landmark.